 - complete a series of blood tests to screen for infectious diseases and chromosomal abnormalities

 - complete a comprehensive social, physical and medical profile

 - sign a lifestyle declaration

-Can an embryo donation help me?
+Can using a donated embryo help me?